LumiSpy/DPG2026-Tutorial/README.md

 we are happy to introduce you to data analysis using [HyperSpy](https://hyperspy.org) and its extensions [RosettaSciIO](https://hyperspy.org/rosettasciio/), [LumiSpy](https://lumispy.org), [exSPy](https://hyperspy.org/exspy) and [pyXem](https://pyxem.readthedocs.io/).

-To follow the interactive tutorials and make maximum use of the limited time available, we kindly ask you to bring your laptop and execute the following three steps prior to arriving at the tutorial (for further details see below).
+To follow the interactive tutorials and make maximum use of the limited time available, we kindly ask you to bring your laptop and execute the following three steps prior to arriving at the tutorial (for further details see below):

 1. [Install HyperSpy](#install-hyperspy)
 2. Download the example notebooks by clicking the button below and extract the Zip file to a folder on your system